top of page

 Dialectical Behavior Therapy Intensive Outpatient (DBT IOP)

 The Dialectical Behavior Therapy Intensive Outpatient (DBT IOP) program serves youth 13-18 with acute mental health needs.
-This program lasts 12 weeks and requires participants to be on-site a minimum of 4 days per week with three days of 3-hour groups (4:00-7:00 PM on Mondays, Wednesdays, and Thursdays) and at least one individual session (Tuesdays or Fridays for 50 minutes) per week.
+This program lasts 12 weeks from 4:00-7:00 PM on Mondays, Wednesdays, and Thursdays and at least one individual session (Tuesdays or Fridays for 50 minutes) per week.
 Be aware that all services take place at our Main Campus in North Seattle.
 Intake will need to take place before the first session.
 Call 206.517.0234 for information about insurance or to schedule.

 DBT – Dialectical Behavior Therapy is an evidence-based therapy for the treatment of depression and suicidal ideation.
 It has been shown to also reduce symptoms of impulsivity and emotion dysregulation while increasing prosocial skills and distress tolerance.